dodona-edu/judge-sql/README.md

 }
 ````

-## Generate database with Python script
+## Generator scripts

-SQLite databases can be made with a Python script.
+SQLite databases can be made with a Python 3.9 script.
 Place the script (e.g. `generator.py`) in the `preparation` folder.

+### Generate empty database with Python script

  This example creates an empty database in the `evaluation` folder.

 ```python
 # import the sqlite3 module from the Python Standard Library